smtobin/xpbd-tissue-sim/README.md

 sudo apt-get install ros-jazzy-rosbridge-server -y
 ```

-* _Install libraries._ Run `sudo make install` from the `build/` directory.
-This will put the compiled static library files and headers in a place where the ROS node can see them and link against them.
-Make sure to use `sudo` as these files will be installed in `/usr/local/` which requires elevated permissions.
-* _Run environment setup._ Assuming you're in `ros_workspace/`, run `source ../scripts/set_env.sh ../../ThirdParty` to properly set environment variables. (replace `../../ThirdParty` with the path to the folder used to hold all the 3rd-party Github repos from installation).
-* _Build._ Run
+When you build the simulator from the `build/` directory, CMake config files are automatically generated each time (inside the `build/` directory) that point CMake to the appropriate library files that are also inside the `build/` directory.
+The CMake file for the ROS node automatically knows where these files are, so all that is needed is to run
 ```
-colcon build --cmake-args -DXPBD_SIM_EASY3D_CMAKE_PREFIX_PATH=$XPBD_SIM_EASY3D_CMAKE_PREFIX_PATH -DXPBD_SIM_BASE_DIR=$XPBD_SIM_BASE_DIR
+colcon build
 ```
-The `--cmake-args` part is necessary to pass along the environment variables from your current shell to the `colcon build` process (this is annoying, but unfortunately very necessary).
-Instead of this, you may instead opt to hardcode the paths in the `sim_bridge/CMakeLists.txt` file where these envrionment variables appear.
+from the `ros_workspace/` directory.

 **IMPORTANT:** Whenever you rebuild anything in the simulator (i.e. you pulled new changes or made edits yourself and needed to run `make`) and you want the most recent changes to be reflected in the ROS node, **you must**:
-- run `sudo make install` from the `build/` directory
-- remove the `build/` `install/` and `log/` folders in `ros_workspace`
+- remove the `build/` folder in `ros_workspace`
-- run the `colcon build` command above
+- run `colcon build`

 # Use
 ## ROS Launch